Wilbert Lee Evans

 Wilbert Lee Evans (January 20, 1946 – October 17, 1990) was an American convict who was executed in Virginia's electric chair for the murder of 47-year-old Deputy Sheriff William Gene Truesdale in Alexandria, Virginia.
 Truesdale's murder occurred in 1981 during Evans's attempted escape from custody, as Evans was accused of other crimes in North Carolina, including a previous murder, and had been temporarily transported to Virginia to testify in another man's extradition hearing there.

-Evans's execution was controversial due to several factors, including his documented good behavior and rehabilitation behind bars, trial errors and prosecutorial misconduct that abolitionists and Evans's attorneys argued should have resulted in a retrial or a reduced sentence, and the nature of Evans's death, as his execution in Virginia's electric chair was described as botched.
-When the electricity was applied, blood began to pour from the eyes, mouth, and nose of Evans, who was known to have high blood pressure and whose last meal of pork slices was blamed for causing hypertension.
+Evans's execution was controversial due to several factors, including his documented good behavior and rehabilitation behind bars; trial errors and prosecutorial misconduct that human rights organizations, death penalty abolitionists, and Evans's attorneys argued should have resulted in a retrial or a reduced sentence; and the gruesome nature of Evans's death, as reporters who witnessed his execution in Virginia's electric chair described it as botched, and The Virginian-Pilot called Evans's execution "one of Virginia's worst."
+In 2023, NPR obtained and released documents and tape recordings of several executions in Virginia's electric chair, one of which was that of Evans; the tape recording of Evans's execution did not include mention of it being botched, although contemporaneous press reports and witness accounts did.

 Early life

 Evans was born to a father who was a funeral home director and a mother who was a housekeeper.
 He had five brothers and sisters.
 He grew up in Raleigh, North Carolina.
 When Evans was six years old, his mother died.
 His father died of a heart attack in March 1990, months before Evans's execution.
 Evans had only an elementary school education, although he gained literacy skills by reading court opinions and educating himself in law while on death row.

 At the age of 18, Evans burglarized a gas station, seriously injuring one person.
 At another point in his youth, he took three members of a prison disciplinary committee as hostages and held them at knifepoint.

 At the time of Truesdale's murder, Evans was charged with crimes in North Carolina.
 Several newspapers in 1981 described the charges as being for capital murder and robbery, while The Washington Post described the charges in 1990 as being for assault; the Richmond Times-Dispatch further stated that Evans had entered a North Carolina credit union, taken an employee to a backroom, threatened to kill her while holding her at gunpoint, and beaten her.
 While in custody in North Carolina awaiting trial on those charges, he was sent to Alexandria, Virginia, to testify at an extradition hearing for Clifton Taylor, alias Rufus Blood Taylor, a man charged with capital murder in the death of Bishop Mae Lawson.

-On August 31, 1978, Evans allegedly shot and killed 37-year-old Alton J. Collins during an argument over $20 in a card game in Raleigh.
-Evans was charged for Collins' murder, but the case never went to trial.
+On August 31, 1978, Evans was accused of shooting and killing 37-year-old Alton J. Collins during an argument over $20 in a card game in Raleigh.
+Evans was charged with Collins' murder, but the case never went to trial.